agiledev-students-spring2025/1-proposal-proposal/README.md

 We have already spoken with several potential users, including our roommates, college friends, and family members who actively manage household refrigerators, and they have expressed strong interest in such a system.

+Unlike some systems that need the involvement of business owners to test, which raise additional difficulties when partnering with those end-users, being university students, we have direct access to the user segments that can potentially be the end-users for this system, particularly through our dormitory communities and shared student apartments.
+Our immediate environment provides an ideal testing ground with users who fit multiple target segments: busy students who cook, health-conscious individuals sharing refrigerators, and budget-aware consumers wanting to minimize waste.
+This proximity to our user base will allow for rapid feedback cycles and iterative improvements throughout the development process.

 ## How?

 *A description of what the system will do from an end-user's perspective.
 Be as complete as necessary to fully explain the system, but do not worry about technical implementation - this will be developed in subsequent work.*